 Naval Flight Officer training is available to qualified commissioned officers.
 After the completion of basic NFO Ground School, officers have the opportunity to specialize and receive advanced training in one of the following categories: antisubmarine warfare, electronic countermeasures (ECM) evaluation, radar interception, airborne early warning or bombardier/navigator.
-NFO wings are received upon completion of Advanced Training.
-Active duty obligation is six years from date of designation as a naval flight officer.
+NFO wings are received upon completion of advanced training.
+Active-duty obligation is six years from date of designation as a naval flight officer.

 The SEALs -- an acronym for Sea, Air, and Land -- were created in 1962 by President John F. Kennedy to conduct unconventional and counter-guerilla warfare.

 SEAL teams are located on the East and West coasts of the United States.
-Arguably, they are regarded as the preeminent defensive force in the world, SEALs operate some of the most sophisticated equipment available, from high speed gunner boats to laser-guided weapons.
+Arguably, they are regarded as the preeminent defensive force in the world.
+SEALs operate some of the most sophisticated equipment available, from high speed gunner boats to laser-guided weapons.

 SEAL missions are strictly classified and require the highest degree of precision.
 That's why SEAL training is some of the toughest in the world.
 SEALs receive training in:

-Navy recruiters must present an accurate picture of its training.
+Navy recruiters must present an accurate picture of training.
 You should be aware of all aspects of the naval lifestyle.
 Be sure you fully understand the enlistment contract.
 You should ask about: